Qrouger/PPIFold/README.md

 # PPIFold
-Automatised pipeline for massive PPI prediction and figure creation.
+Automated pipeline for massive PPI prediction and figure creation.

-PPIFold it's a tool for analysis Protein-Protein Interaction from AlphaPullDown, with an automatised pre and post-processing.
-It's uses to generate PPI prediction on lot of systems, without losing time in generating initial file and sort results.
-It predicts the better homo-oligomer for protein and better interface to interact with specific proteins.
-This allows to predict massive multimer complex with lot of PPI.
+PPIFold is a tool for analyzing Protein-Protein Interactions from AlphaPullDown, with automated pre- and post-processing.
+It is used to generate PPI predictions for multiple systems without wasting time on generating initial files and sorting results.
+It predicts the best homo-oligomer for a protein and the best interface for interacting with specific proteins.
+This allows the prediction of massive multimeric complexes with numerous PPIs.

 ## Requirements
 - AlphaFold data base